 Axel Tree Pins - "two long Irons with round Heads, that hold the Axel-tree to the Cart's Body"

-Next B page 88
+Next B starting with page 93

 Afternoon farmer - old expression for someone who wastes their best opportunity